Shrinikesh/Modelling-Traffic-Congestion/README.md

 I will also attempt to tackle the task of traffic estimation by means of representing the congestion in the city as a Gaussian
 Process in terms of average speed.
 The continual-space varying nature of a Gaussian Process might provide deeper insight into congestion related matters.
 Travel time distributions could then be found through integration of the speed distribution along the dimensions of a road.

 #### Current Models Being Investigated
 ---------------------------------------
 My initial modelling techniques treat the underlying dynamics of congestion as a linear dynamic stochastic process.
 Each link is assumed to have a travel-time (time taken to traverse the full length of the road) which is distributed normally.
 I will treat the state of a link, *i*, at time *t*, to be conditionally independent of the states of non-neighbouring links at time *t-1* and the states of all links prior to time *t-1*.
 Finding the optimal dependency will be the subject of investigations yet to come.
 Machine learning techniques could be suitable for this.

+Performance will be done through measuring the accuracy of the distribution generated for the travel time of each link at each timestep of our model.
+Sampling techniques will be employed to see if measurements from the test set are in accordance with our predicted distributions.

 #### Background & Motivation for Work
 --------------------------------------